Announcing the Winners of the 2013 Interaction Awards

 Top prizes were awarded in the following categories: Best in Show, Best Concept, Best Student, People’s Choice, and Best in Category for six categories.
 An international jury selected the category award winners, and the People’s Choice Award was chosen by online voting, A full list of our winners can be found here.

-Interaction Awards is an initiative of the Interaction Design Association (IxDA), a global network of over 80,000 members worldwide dedicated to the professional practice of Interaction Design.
-Find out how to join your local group and get involved at www.ixda.org.
+The Interaction Awards are an initiative of the Interaction Design Association (IxDA), a global community of more than 120,000 individuals worldwide dedicated to the professional practice of Interaction Design.
+Find out how to join your local group and get involved at ixda.org.